Volkswagen CEO defends job cuts citing economic pressures – DW – 09/08/2024

 Blume said the current economic situation was "so serious that we can't simply continue as we were."

-Volkswagen (VW) said it aims to save the company €4 billion ($4.25 billion) by moving ahead with cuts.
+Volkswagen (VW) said it aims to save the company €4 billion ($4.25 billion) by moving ahead with the job cuts.

 VW said earlier this week it could not rule out shutting factories in its home country — a first in its nearly 90-year history.